Three properties by age of 25: young investor says home ownership possible

 "I knew I needed to invest the money I save and make it work for me."

-By January last year, he and his new partner had together saved a $160,000 deposit and settled on their second Christchurch property, a three bedroom, $484,000 home in Hallswell.
+By January last year, he and his new partner had together saved a $160,000 deposit and settled on their second Christchurch property, a three bedroom, $484,000 home in Halswell.

 They moved into the new house and rented their Hornby two-bedder out.